nodejs/node/doc/api/dns.md

   * `err` {Error}
   * `addresses` {Object\[]}

-Uses the DNS protocol to resolve regular expression based records (`NAPTR` records) for the `hostname`.
+Uses the DNS protocol to resolve regular expression-based records (`NAPTR` records) for the `hostname`.
 The `addresses` argument passed to the `callback` function will contain an array of objects with the following properties: